teespring-labs/active_record_replica/README.md

 ## Features

-* Redirecting reads to a single slave database.
+* Redirect reads to a single slave database.
 * Works with any database driver that works with ActiveRecord.
 * Supports all Rails 3, 4, or 5 read apis.
     * Including dynamic finders, AREL, and ActiveRecord::Base.select.